echosa/clojure-greed/README.md

 You'll need [Leiningen](http://leiningen.org) to run this game.
 Once you have Leinengen, open a terminal, navigate to this project's directory, then run the app with `lein run`.

-You can run the unit tests with `lein test`, and you can get code coverage information with `lein cloverage`
+You can run the unit tests with `lein test`, and you can get code coverage information with `lein cloverage`.

 ## Thanks